612 8 Avenue SW,

 2 people favorited this theater

 The theatre was built in the late Art Moderne style and is one of the finest examples of the architectural style in Calgary.
-The lobby of the Uptown Theatre has been compared to the Art Deco/Moderne buildings of Miami Beach.
+The lobby of the Odeon Uptown Theatre has been compared to the Art Deco/Moderne buildings of Miami Beach.
+It was twinned on March 23, 1973.

-In 1993, the theatre was remodeled and restored, and the former balcony, which had been converted into a second auditorium in the 1970’s, was made into a small stage area for live performances.
+In 1993, the theatre was remodeled and restored, and the former balcony, which had been converted into a second auditorium in 1973, was made into a small stage area for live performances.

 Additionally, the main auditorium was completely restored to its original appearance, including the restoration of plaster torches on each side of the large screen and brocade curtains (which opened before the main feature).
 As a gesture to the expectations of modern audiences, 100 seats were removed from the main auditorium to expand legroom for all patrons.